 The University of Illinois at Urbana-Champaign is the flagship campus of the University of Illinois system.
 Founded in 1867, Illinois consistently ranks high among the nation’s public universities.
 In its College of Business, students can work toward a Master of Business Administration in Information Management.

 The Information Management specialization is designed to provide MBA students with the necessary knowledge and skills for managing information technology for increased innovation, business capabilities, strategic advantages, and value creation.
 The first year of the program focuses on business fundamentals with 32 core credits and 8 electives.
 In the second year students earn a minimum of 32 credits, 16 of which can be outside of the business course offerings.
-This allows students to explore and specialize with courses suited for a career where business and technology meet.
+Here’s a quick look at some classes:

 In addition to the foundation in business and technology the degree offers, the College of Business at Illinois emphasizes experiential learning.
 From study abroad trips to case competitions to working at the world’s largest student-run consultancy, Illinois MBA students have the opportunity to excel both inside and outside the classroom.